microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirSyncFeature.md

 ## Synopsis

-Checks the status of identity synchronization features for a tenant.
+Checks the status of directory synchronization features for a tenant.

 ## Syntax